tidues/RanDist/README.md

 '''

 ## Inputs
-1. A data file with five columns, where each row is an edges with certain properties
+1. A data file whose rows are edges of the network with extra properties.
+There are five columns,
    * `i`: start vertex of the edge
    * `j`: end vertex of the edge
    * `l`: length of the current edge
    * `x`: the probability of event 1 happens on the current edge
    * `y`: the probability of event 2 happens on the current edge